The Coffey Blog

 - Legibility takes highest priority.
 We know color can affect mood, but the last thing you want to do is cause frustration by using color in a way that makes text hard to read.

 - Consider the context.
 Color is affected by what surrounds it.
-For example, if your hospital's website is mostly white or light grey, a take-action button needn't be bright red to call attention.
+For example, if your hospital's website is mostly white or light gray, a take-action button needn't be bright red to call attention.
 Blue or green would do the trick.

 Interested in learning more about color?